spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 tags: ["edge"]
 ---

-Trusted Boot is a security feature supported by Palette Edge running on Edge devices with supported hardware and firmware.
+Trusted Boot is a security feature supported by Palette Edge available on Edge devices with supported hardware and firmware.
 Trusted Boot consists of the following security measures:

 ![High level description diagram for Trusted Boot](/clusters_edge_trusted-boot_highlevel.webp)